Key Insights (TL;DR)

 How Private Assets Are Increasing RIA Liability

-The rapid rise of private-market allocations has added significant complexity.
+The rapid rise in private-market allocations has added significant complexity.
 While these investments offer diversification and income opportunities, they also introduce new areas of exposure that RIAs must navigate carefully.
-Coverage availability depends on whether the underlying investments fall within the scope of the advisor’s E&O policy and certain strategies may be excluded under programs such as NAPA Premier.
+As disputes tied to these investments increase, they are contributing to higher E&O claim frequency and severity, which in turn is putting upward pressure on insurance rates.

 Valuation opacity creates disputes